MagaluCloud/terraform-provider-mgc/docs-extra/guides/k8s-cluster.md

 ### Scaling a Nodepool

 To scale an existing nodepool, simply update the `replicas` value:
+The replicas value can be updated to scale the nodepool up or down.
+Be aware that replicas values is dynamic when autoscaling is enabled, this means that when a nodepool is created and you perform an action on terraform, it may return a different value than the one you set originally.

 ```terraform
 # Scale up the general nodepool